• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These chocolate gingerbread truffles are the perfect paleo dessert for the holidays!
+These chocolate gingerbread truffles are rich and chewy with a sweet gingerbread flavor.
 They have an almond butter and date filling that's flavored with molasses and spices, then dipped in dark chocolate.
-This gingerbread truffles recipe is paleo, vegan and no bake.
+These truffles are paleo, vegan, gluten free and dairy free.

 Just like fudge and sugar cookies, truffles are a MUST during the holiday season!
 Can we all agree?